 Ensuring the symposium includes voices of adolescents, caregivers and networks of young people living with HIV to guide context-appropriate service design

-Children and adolescents living with HIV remain underserved globally—especially in Africa, where they face unique clinical, social and programme-barrier challenges.
-IPHASA bridges the gap between what is known and what is done, supporting the vision of ending AIDS in children by 2030 through evidence, innovation and local leadership
+The highest burden of children and adolescents living with HIV is on the African continent.
+Unfortunately, children and adolescents living with HIV remain underserved globally—especially in Africa, where they face unique clinical, social, financial and geographical barriers to access to HIV care and treatment.
+IPHASA bridges the gap between what is done, what is known to work and what can be leveraged to advance the vision of ending AIDS in children by 2030 through home grown evidence, innovation and local leadership on the African continent.

 1